Skip to main content

 Tehama Mendocino Fuel Reduction Partnership

-The Resource Conservation District of Tehama County (RCDTC), Mendocino National Forest, and adjacent landowners have designed a large landscape restoration and fuel reduction project that will reestablish natural fire regimes and stabilize ecological functions.
-This project began in July of 2020 and coincided with the August Complex Fire.
+Through the Tehama Mendocino Fuel Reduction Partnership Project (Project) the Resource Conservation District of Tehama County (RCDTC), Mendocino National Forest, and Crane Mills have designed and implemented a large landscape restoration and fuel reduction project that will reestablish natural fire regimes and stabilize ecological functions.
+This Project began in July of 2019 with hand crews in Patton Mill and mechanical thinning treatments on South Ridge.
+Unfortunately, the early phases of this project coincided with the August Complex Fire.
 The August Complex ignited on August 16th, 2020 and lasted until November 15th, 2020.
 Approximately 1,032,648 acres were burned.

-The Mendocino Forest Health Improvement Project proposes to improve fire resiliency and restore healthy fire processes through various forest management treatments.
-This project employs land management strategies to lessen the growing trend of severe and intense fires in the Forest and outlying communities.
+The Project’s original proposal was to improve fire resiliency and restore healthy fire processes through various forest management treatments.
+This project was designed to employ land management strategies to lessen the growing trend of severe and intense fires in the Forest with varying treatment types such as biomass, mastication, hand cut and pile, and machine piling.
 The anticipated positive impacts as a result of these strategies would improve and benefit multiple components of the Forest, state responsibility lands, and outlying communities including public safety, sustainability, productivity, carbon sequestration, ecosystem processes, and aquatic and wildlife habitat.
-This project utilizes vegetative fuel reduction strategies such as mastication, thinning, and broadcast burning; biomass utilization including harvesting and removal; and reforestation including selective thinning, ladder fuel removal, burning, and planting appropriate species.
+Post-August Complex, the original proposal was reevaluated.